 Why is this medication prescribed?

 Pertuzumab injection is used along with trastuzumab (Herceptin) and docetaxel (Taxotere) to treat a certain type of breast cancer that has spread to other parts of the body.
+It is also used before and after surgery along with trastuzumab (Herceptin) and other chemotherapy medications to treat certain types of early stage breast cancer.
 Pertuzumab injection is in a class of medications called monoclonal antibodies.
 It works by stopping the growth of cancer cells.

 How should this medicine be used?

 Pertuzumab injection comes as a solution (liquid) to be injected into a vein over a 30 to 60 minutes by a doctor or nurse in a hospital or medical facility.
 It is usually given every 3 weeks.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.